GameGarbage/youtd2/docs/tower_stash.explaination.md

 This file tower_stash.gd is a GDScript class that manages the available towers a player can build in what appears to be a tower defense game.
 Let me break down its functionality:

-Core Purpose:
+# Core Purpose:

 class_name TowerStash extends Node

-Copy

-Insert at cursor
-gdscript
 This class manages an inventory/stash of towers that are available for the player to build, tracking how many of each tower type the player has access to.

-Main Data Structure:
+# Main Data Structure:

 var _tower_map: Dictionary = {}

-Copy

-Insert at cursor
-gdscript
 Uses a dictionary to store tower availability

 Keys are tower IDs